2023-05-17 16:26:35

 Rémi, peer health mediator, looks back on his journey as a psychiatry user.
 Today he is finally in his place and tries to make his peers understand that the world in which he lives also exists for them, whereas in the past it was hidden behind a veil of darkness.
 The path to cross it is both perilous and painful but it is worth it!

 In 2018, it was the consecration for the Medium Stay Rehabilitation Unit of the Pyrenees Hospital Center which won the 2nd Psychiatric Nurse Prize for its project entitled: “A sequel to psychoeducation: the expert patient”.
 The management of the establishment then proposed to recruit Rémi and Ludovic (two patients) for a mission of peer health mediator.
-Through their interventions in terms of support for their peers and training (caregivers, medico-social, etc.), they arouse interest and challenge prejudices about mental illness.
+Through their interventions in terms of support for their peers and training (caregivers, medico-social, etc.), they arouse interest and challenge prejudices regarding mental illness.
 They are not content to provide care to the Other, they develop a reflexivity on their own experience and strengthen their recovery process.
 They’re getting high!

 Today peer health mediator, Rémi Barrasso sends us this testimony